gtsteffaniak/filebrowser/README.md

 This fork makes the following significant changes to filebrowser for origin:

  1. [x] Improves search to use index instead of filesystem.
-    - [x] Lightning fast
-    - [x] Realtime results as you type
+    - Lightning fast, realtime results as you type
-    - [x] Works with file type filter
+    - Works with more type filters
-    - [x] better desktop search view
- 1. [x] Preview enhancements
-    - Preview default view is constrained to files subwindow, which can be toggled to fullscreen.
- 1. [x] Improved and simplified GUI
+ 1. [x] Improved and simplified GUI navbar and sidebar menu.
-    - Moved all action buttons to file action bar except for switch-view
-    - Simplified navbar to 3 main actions: settings,search, and switch-view
-    - New search view on desktop
- 1. [x] Updated version and dependencies
+ 1. [x] Updated version and dependencies.
-    - [x] Uses latest npm and node version
-    - [x] Removes deprecated npm packages
-    - [x] Updates golang dependencies
-    - [x] Remove all unnecessary packages, replaces with generic functions.
- 1. [x] **IMPORTANT** Moved all configurations to `filebrowser.yaml`. no more flags or binary operations to db
+ 1. [x] **IMPORTANT** Moved all configurations to `filebrowser.yaml`.

 ## About